Jonathan Green (photographer): Publications, audio narratives, photographs and films

-1985 Jonathan Green, Lecture, "An Eastern View of the Western Documentary Aesthetic," Part of the series New Discussions on Documentary Photography: Challenges in Meaning, The Oakland Museum of California.

-1985 Jonathan Green, Lecture, "Paul Strand: The Range of Expression, 1914–1976," Huntington Galleries, Huntington, West Virginia.

-1986 Jonathan Green, Lecture, "The Sacred and the Profane: Edward Weston's Descriptive Strategies," Edward Weston Centennial Symposium, The Friends of Photography, Carmel, California, April 18–20, 1986.

 1987 Jonathan Green, Edited with an Introduction.
 Rudolf Baranik, Elegies: Sleep Napalm Night Sky.
-The Ohio State University Gallery of Fine Art and St. Martin’s Press, New York, 1987.
+The Ohio State University Gallery of Fine Art and St. Martin's Press, New York, 1987.
 With an essay by Donald Kuspit and a memoir by the artist.

 1987 Pink Noise: Three Conversations Concerning an Acoustic Installation: Philip Glass, Richard Serra, Kurt Munacsi.
 Jonathan Green, editor.
 The Ohio State University Gallery of Fine Art, 1987.
 Designed by Jonathan Green and Wendy Brown.
 A Wexner Center for the Arts Preview Event.